Finding math performance tasks for your classroom can be difficult.

 These questions will help you find your idea if you are stuck.

 - What do you want students to be able to do?

 - What interests your students?

 - What skill do you need to see accomplished?

 - Do your students find some types of tasks to be more meaningful?

 Step 3: Prepare for Success

 Being realistic about what your students know and need to know is essential.
-Listing out the skills needed and ensuring that they have been covered prior to the assessment is essential.
+Listing out the skills needed and ensuring that they have been covered before the assessment is essential.

 Too often, when teachers have not honestly taken a look at what is needed to complete the task, all of their hard work ends up down the sink.

-Taking an honest look ahead of time and ensuring the items have been taught or remediated will give you and your students the best chance for success.
+Taking an honest look ahead of time and ensuring the items have been taught or remediated will give you and your students the best chance of success.